MichaelRizkalla/Cpp_Constexpr_TypeErasure/README.md

  Data data {};
  ```
- That implementation aims to use the available `std::any` implementation at run-time, while using my internal `constexpr` at compile-time if needed.
+ That implementation aims to use the available `std::any` implementation at run-time, while using my internal `constexpr` implementation at compile-time if needed.
  The switch happens using `std::is_constant_evaluated()` whenever needed.